foldedtoad/ota-dfu-python/README.md

 Python nRF51 DFU Server
 ============================

 A python script for bluez gatttool using pexpect to achive Device Firmware Updates (DFU) to the nRF51.
+The host system is assumed to be some flavor of Linux, and was developed with the Raspberry-Pi as the primary hosting system.

+**NOTE:**
+This is probably not a beginner's project.
+Peripheral firmware updating is a complex process, requiring several critical development support steps not covered here.

 It is assumed that your peripheral firmware has been build to Nordic's SDK8.x + SoftDevice 8.x
 The target peripheral firmware should also include some variation of Nordic's DFU support.